 Learning to live with the knowledge that your partner can't be cured is never going to be easy.
-As with any shock it will take time for you to process what this means and how you are going to deal with it - and at the risk of repeating it once too often there is no right or wrong way to feel about this.
+As with any shock it will take time for you to process what this means and how you are going to deal with it - there is no right or wrong way to feel about this.